Further Information & Resources

 Deeds should also require that any transfer go through the cemetery to be valid.
 Otherwise, the cemetery will loose track of ownership.
 You can require proof of ownership before allowing a burial, but sooner or later grace will mandate this requirement be waived.

 You might consider requiring the person requesting the burial to warrant that they have the legal right to do so.
-Here is an example of such a document.

 [The following text is from an informal note from Terry Knowles, the Registrar of Charitable Trusts in the Office of the Attourney General.]